 And on that note, I’m going to step away from screens and devices for a little while: I’ll be back here on my blog and sending my weekly newsletter on Friday 28 June.

-Today’s pebble for you to ponder: do you quit if it’s not perfect?
-What’s stopping you starting again?
+Today’s pebble for you to ponder: what do you remind yourself of daily?

 Turning over pebbles is the blog of Thinking Space Coaching.

-Do you want to make progress with your career or your life?
-Why not email me to see how we can work together?
+If you’re ready to transform your work or your life, why not email me to see how we can work together?